MoGood226/Horiseon-challenge1/README.md

 ## Credit

--Thank you to the TA's and fellow classmates for helping me understand the project and help me with it in office hours.
+- Thank you to the TA's and fellow classmates for helping me understand the project and help me with it in office hours.
 - Professional README Guide https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide